inc2734/mw-wp-form/readme.txt

 * Changed : mwform_tracking_number_title_mw-wp-form-xxx to mwform_tracking_number_title_mwf-xxx.
 * Changed : Class name changed MW_Form_Field to MW_WP_Form_Abstract_Form_Field.
 * Changed : Class name changed MW_Validation_Rule to MW_WP_Form_Abstract_Validation_Rule.
+* Changed : Zip or Tel validation can use Japanese only.
+* Changed : Zip or Tel field can use Japanese only.

 = 2.1.4 =
 * Bug fix : Fixed a bug that data lost when there are multiple same name radio buttons and checkboxes.